jsolderitsch/ESP32Controller/docs/controllers.md

 ![PS3 Clone](images/PS3_Clone.png)

 The PS3 clone pictured above does identify itself as DualShock PS 3.
-As such, it must be **manually paired** to match the Bluetooth MAC address of the ESP32 that you want to connect it to.
+As such, it must be **MANUALLY PAIRED** to match the Bluetooth MAC address of the ESP32 that you want to connect it to.
 How to do this is documented in the Bluepad32 project pages.

 ## GameSir T3s